-Fillon has set out some plans for his potential foreign policy.
-Along with his own Brexit strategy – a good neighbourly deal – he has also discussed plans for a US-Russian alliance over Syria, something that others fear will strengthen the Assad regime.
+Along with his own Brexit strategy – he has called for a good neighbourly deal with the UK – Fillon has also discussed plans for a US-Russian alliance over Syria, something that others fear will strengthen the Assad regime.

 He hopes to reform the Schengen agreement, and create tougher rules for non-EU citizens who commit offences within the bloc.
 Another addition to the EU border under Fillon would be a tripling of the Frontex (the EU agency that manages the relationships between member border forces) budget, and creating a central EU border force.